davecranwell/recruitment-tool/ADR.md

 Positions will all use the same pipeline as defined at the Project level.
 Positions in the same project cannot have different pipelines.

 We're allowing people to create organisations.
 We've realised this is necessary because adding a pipeline for new jobs requires a pipeline to be chosen by the user.
 In tern this means pipelines must a) already exist in the DB to choose and b) should be unique to the org, so that users may rename or reorder their pipeline stages c) we don't want thousands of jobs from thousands of customers all hung to the same 2 or 3 pipelines.
 Therefore, to make this work we're going to have to assign pipelines to organisations, otherwise when a project is created and a default pipeline chosen, we won't be able to limit the list of pipelines to just those in the org.

+## Event types

+Events are actions performed by one user that have relevance to another user: things they would expect to be notified of happening.
+Our event types related to Positions, and ApplicantProfileForPosition to begin with. _All events are in the past tense_.

+_Everything_ can be:

+- Created
+- Updated
+- Deleted

+In addition...

+Positions can be:

+- Approved

+ApplicantProfileForPosition can be:

+- Stage changed
+- Disqualified